Stop One - The Royal Mint Experience

-Stop Four - The Welsh Mining Experience at Rhondda Heritage Park
+Stop Four - A Welsh Coal Mining Experience at Rhondda Heritage Park

-Another top-rated TripAdvisor attraction, the Welsh Mining Experience is located on the site of the former Lewis Merthyr Colliery and maintains some of its original features, such as the iconic chimney and outbuildings.
+Another top-rated TripAdvisor attraction, A Welsh Coal Mining Experience is located on the site of the former Lewis Merthyr Colliery and maintains some of its original features, such as the iconic chimney and outbuildings.

 The men who will take you on a trip back in time and underground are the same men who once worked hundreds of meters underground in the perilous mines, so they have personal stories and memories to share with you.

-Be thrilled on The Dram Cinematic Experience - hang on tight as you experience the journey of a runaway coal dram - and make sure you take a trip down memory lane in the recreated Miner's cottage.
+Be thrilled on The Dram Cinematic Experience - hang on tight as you experience the journey of a runaway coal dram - and make sure you visit the displays, interactive exhibitions and courtyard.

 Get a souvenir to remember your time at the Welsh Mining Experience in the traditional gift shop, which has a lovely range of locally-made arts and crafts and Welsh-themed items, including Miners Lamps and slates.

 If you have time, you can take a journey to the top of the Rhondda, and enjoy the magnificent views from the top of The Bwlch Mountain - if the ice cream van is there, make sure you get one - they are made from a delicious recipe that has been passed down through generations.